millsaj/just-runner-mcp/README.md

 ```

 With these tools available, an AI assistant can help you with common development tasks like "install the dependencies", "start the dev server on port 8080", "run the tests", or "deploy to staging".

+## Alternatives

+There are other approaches to integrating Just with MCP:

+- **[just-mcp](https://github.com/PromptExecution/just-mcp)** - A Rust-based MCP server that provides more comprehensive Justfile support and handling.
+This cargo package offers additional features beyond just exposing recipes as tools to the LLM.

+This repository (`just-runner-mcp`) takes a minimal approach, focusing specifically on exposing Just recipes as MCP tools for AI assistants to discover and execute.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENS.txt) file for details.